How Much Does it Cost for Millennial Families to Raise a Child?

 While travelling with children can be an enjoyable experience, it is not without its own set of costs.
 Adding an extra person to your itinerary means spending more money on food, airfare and excursions.
 Considering that the average Singaporean household spends S$662 per person on travel per year, this accumulates to S$11,912 for the first 18 years of a child's life.
 Families in the upper income decile who spend an average of S$7,554 per year on travel may spend almost S$40,000 on their child throughout his or her childhood.

-Unsurprisingly, airfare will end up being your greatest expenditure.
+Unsurprisingly, in today's age of revenge travel, airfare will end up being your greatest expenditure.
 While travelling with a toddler might not make too much of a dent on your wallet—flights will often offer free seats or discounted rates—-you will have to pay the full airfare each time you fly after your child reaches age 4.
 On the lower end, you will be paying S$154 per year for a child's roundtrip transportation to somewhere within the ASEAN region.
 However, on the other end of the spectrum, you can be paying as much as S$1,611 in roundtrip airfare should you choose to go to Europe or North America.

 While living in a small flat may be okay for the single person or a couple, you may require more space once you have a child.
 This means couples will usually have to upgrade their flats to something that can accommodate their new family members.
 This can be a considerable cost considering how expensive property in Singapore can get.
 For instance, the average resale price of a 4-room flat is 50% higher than that of a 3-room flat, equivalent to a cost difference of almost S$150,000.